If you make a purchase through an affiliate link, we may receive a commission. Read our disclosure policy here.

 Metro Atlanta has no shortage of hotels and motels, from chains to luxury locales.

 Georgia Tech Hotel and Conference Center You don’t have to be a rambling wreck to stay here, although you’ll see a replica of the university’s namesake auto in the lobby.
 A comfortable full-service hotel convenient to downtown sites.
 800 Spring Street Northwest, Atlanta, 404/347-9440.

 Sheraton Atlanta One of the closest hotels to the King sites, making it easy to arrive early to get tickets for the birth home.
 175 Piedmont Avenue Northeast, Atlanta

 Hampton Inn Alpharetta/Roswell, GA This basic motel keeps you out of downtown traffic, and is convenient to suburban locations.
 10740 Westside Parkway, Alpharetta, GA

 You’ll find a world of dining choices in Atlanta.

 Perhaps more civil rights history was planned inside this restaurant then any other place in the world.
 This is where King and his colleagues came at all hours to refuel, and to set strategy.
-Come for the fried chicken, greens and other soul food specialties.
+Come to this Black-owned eatery for the fried chicken, greens and other soul food specialties.
 But make sure to check out the signs, pictures and plaques.

 This super 1950s-era hamburger stand has been loved by generations of visitors.
 Sit in school desks, order extra onion rings, and don’t forget the Frosted Orange shake.
 This is not fine dining, but if you’re catching a meal on the go, it’s much more fun and memorable than typical fast food.